-Lights, Camera, Opportunity
+Lights, Camera, Opportunity - Film & Television in Louisiana

 Louisiana has become a top destination for the film and television industry.
 In the past ten years, Louisiana has produced more than 400 motion pictures.
 These include Green Lantern, The Curious Case of Benjamin Button and Beasts of the Southern Wild.
 Television shows such as American Horror Story and Salem have also filmed in the state.